MSD-LASSO/GNU/GNU_code/FilterDemod_ref/README.txt

 ExampleTests_FMRadioReference directory has some old data processing.
-FinalTest_HailMarty_LUSAT has some old tools for analyzing the LUSAT dataset abs_xoc_IQ.m used for absolute cross-correlation, called by getCrossCorrelation.m  ---Andrew--- identify this please delay_IQ.m add an artificial delay to a datafile.  ---Andrew--- identify this please filter_sig.py --- Andrew -- identify this please filterDemod_ref.grc GNU radio source code for filtering. filterDemod_ref.py python generated code by GNU radio.
+FinalTest_HailMarty_LUSAT has some old tools for analyzing the LUSAT dataset abs_xoc_IQ.m used for absolute cross-correlation, called by getCrossCorrelation.m.
+This function fundamentally uses the matlab function xcov() (line 37) to return the sample delay between two .wav files. delay_IQ.m add an artificial delay to a datafile.
+This function writes a copy of a .wav file with an added delay, used for verifying crosscorrelation/crosscovariane accuracy when adding in "noise". filterDemod_ref.grc GNU Radio Generated python script for using a low pass filter on baseband IQ data (raw) and then putting it through a wide-band FM reciever to generate "real audio data" that you can listen to (.wav). filterDemod_ref.py python generated code by GNU radio.
-FilterDemod_ref_Documentation.pptx presentation on how to filter. filterReader.py automated script to filter a test getCrossCorrelation.m automated script to run cross-correlation. gr_read_file_metadata.gz ---Andrew--- identify this please GraphSaver.m automated script to save plots. plot_fft_IQ.m   ---Andrew--- identify this please readIQ.m  ---Andrew--- identify this please
+FilterDemod_ref_Documentation.pptx presentation on how to filter. filterReader.py automated script to filter a test getCrossCorrelation.m automated script to run cross-correlation.
+GraphSaver.m automated script to save plots. plot_fft_IQ.m  Used to generate the fft plot of raw IQ data readIQ.m  Used by other functions to process raw IQ data from binary files